SullivanC137/Apex-Workshops/Going the distance/instructions/1.intro/README.md

 This part consists of a quick tour and a code along.

 ### Tour:
-* Log into your apex workspace
+* Log into your apex workspace with awp<some number>/admin/admin.
   Optional: Create a user with your own username

 * Main tabs: App Builder, SQL Workshop, Team Development and App Gallery